Shrimp Congee Using Instant Pot (电压锅版鲜虾生滚粥 Xian Xia Sheng Gun Zhou)

 Traditionally, the time-consuming part of making this Cantonese style rice congee is to get the rice congee cooked to the right consistency.
 The congee should be fairly thin, with the rice melting into water and the grains no longer visible.
 To achieve this with a stovetop method, it takes at least 1.5 hours for me to get to the consistency that I like.
 And I need to watch the pot closely and adjust the gap between the lid and the pot to make sure the congee is at a low rolling boil1 and not overflowing.

-With Instant Pot, even though it still takes about 1 hour from start to finish, it’s easy mode.
+With an Instant Pot (I use the Instant Pot DUO60 v3), even though it still takes about 1 hour from start to finish, it’s easy mode.
 Once the Instant Pot is closed, I can start preparing other dishes, running errands, or simply take a break.
 I don’t need to check every 10-15 minutes to make sure the congee is not spilling over and that it’s boiling at the right temperature.

 Once the rice congee base is ready, raw meat or seafood is added to the hot congee and cooked quickly.
 There are so many different recipes using the same congee base.
 In this recipe, I’m using raw shrimp.
 It doesn’t matter if the shrimp is fresh or previously frozen, the result is equally pleasant.
 Shrimp meat is super smooth and fresh and its flavor is quite noticeable in the congee.